FRENSIE/FRENSIE/README.md

  * `-D MPI_PREFIX:PATH=path-to-mpi-install-dir` indicates where the custom MPI install directory is located.
  * `-D MOAB_PREFIX:PATH=path-to-mpi-install-dir` indicates where the custom MOAB install directory is located.
  * `-D MOAB_SOURCE:PATH=path-to-moab-src-dir` indicates where the MOAB source directory is located if it is separate from the MOAB install prefix.
- * `-D TRILIINOS_PREFIX:PATH=path-to-trilinos-install-dir` indicates where the custom Trilinos install directory is located.
+ * `-D TRILINOS_PREFIX:PATH=path-to-trilinos-install-dir` indicates where the custom Trilinos install directory is located.
  * `-D TRILINOS_SOURCE:PATH=path-to-trilinos-src-dir` indicates where the Trilinos source directory is located if it is separate from the Trilinos install prefix.
  * `-D BOOST_PREFIX:PATH=path-to-boost-install-dir` indicates where the custom Boost install directory is located.
  * `-D ROOT_PREFIX:PATH=path-to-root-install-dir` indicates where the custom ROOT install directory is located.